Discipline: Storytelling

 Capacity: 2000

-Tech Requirements: Large gym, theatre or auditorium capable of complete black out darkness.
-A trolly or desk to mount our projector.
+Tech Requirements: Theatre or gymnasium capable of complete black out darkness.

 Available Formats: In Person